-It’s not often at The Online Grill that we feel we need to address safety – all kitchen appliances needed to be used sensibly – but with deep fryers it’s especially important to be careful.
+It’s not often we feel we need to address safety – all kitchen appliances needed to be used sensibly – but with deep fryers, it’s especially important to be careful.

 The best fryers will feature a ‘cool wall’ body.
 These act as a breaker, stopping the red-hot heat from the appliance’s interior burning you.
 Likewise, the best models will have a viewing window, allowing you to keep an eye on the progress of your food without having to open it up and risk exposing you to boiling oil.